Ryhope

-Ryhope (/ˈraɪ.əp/ RY-əp) is a coastal village along the southern boundary of the City of Sunderland, in Tyne and Wear, North East England.
+Ryhope (/ˈraɪ.əp/ RY-əp) is a coastal village along the southern boundary of the City of Sunderland, in Tyne and Wear, England.
 With a population of approximately 14,000, measured at 10.484 in the 2011 census, Ryhope is 2.9 miles to the centre of Sunderland, 2.8 miles to the centre of Seaham, and 1.2 miles from the main A19.

 The older village section is centred on a triangular 'green', which contains a war monument.
-The newer 'Colliery' area of Ryhope flanks the Ryhope Street/Tunstall Bank road, which lead toward the Tunstall and Silksworth areas of Sunderland.
+The newer 'Colliery' area of Ryhope flanks the Ryhope Street/Tunstall Bank Road, which lead toward the Tunstall and Silksworth areas of Sunderland.

 Geography and administration

 The A1018 'Southern Radial Route', which opened in 2008, bypasses Ryhope along the clifftops and takes traffic toward the Port of Sunderland in Hendon and other routes to the centre and north of Sunderland.

 The B1287 Sea View Road links Ryhope with the town of Seaham to the south.

 Ryhope is surrounded by farmland meaning it is a relatively isolated suburb of Sunderland.
 A number of cycle routes run through the village, including the National Cycle Network Route number 1 which is looked after by a local team of Sustrans Rangers.

 Located to the south-west of the village is Cherry Knowle Hospital which is part of the South of Tyne and Wearside Mental Health NHS Trust.
 It has long been the main mental health services complex for the Wearside area.
 The Ryhope Engines Museum is also located in this area.

-Ryhope was part of the Houghton and Washington East (UK Parliament constituency) until its abolition at the 2010 general election.
+Ryhope was part of the Houghton and Washington East constituency until its abolition at the 2010 general election.
 Since then, it has formed part of the Sunderland Central constituency.

+Ryhope was formerly a township and chapelry in the parish of Bishop-Wearmouth, in 1866 Ryhope became a separate civil parish, on 1 April 1967 the parish was abolished and merged with Sunderland and Seaham.
+In 1961 the parish had a population of 9796.